ECSTeam/cloudfoundry-top-plugin/README.md

 # Usage

-User must be logged in as admin or pcf user with permissions as described above.
+User must be logged in as admin or cloud foundry user with permissions as described above.
 ```
 cf top
 ```